MLanguage/mlang/README.md

 Mlang backends are also tested using the same `FIP` format, see for instance `examples/python/backend_test`.

-When running `--run_all_text`, you can also enable code coverage instrumentation with the `--code_coverage` option.
+When running `--run_all_tests`, you can also enable code coverage instrumentation with the `--code_coverage` option.

+The DGFiP does not publish its internal test base.
+However, randomized test cases have been created for the 2018 income version of the software, in the folder `random_tests`.
+The fact that Mlang passes these tests only means that it faithfully reproduces the computation done by the DGFiP using unpublished software.
+Notably, it does not mean that the M sources (published by the DGFiP) and the M++ sources (recreated from unpublished sources) are faithful to the way the law says taxes should be computed.

+To check that Mlang passes all the randomized tests, simply invoke

+    make tests

 ## Documentation

 The OCaml code is self-documented using `ocamldoc` style.
 You can generate the HTML documentation using

     make doc

 To browse the documentation, just open the file `doc.html` with your browser.
 Here is a high-level picture describing the architecture of the compiler: